lorrainescanlon/scramble-ed/README.md

 - __Landing Page__
   - The landing page includes an ASCII text banner displaying the title 'Scramble Ed'.
-  - This section lists the game rules and contains and prompts form the user to enter a username of their choice.
+  - This section lists the game rules and prompts the user to enter a username of their choice.
   - The user must enter a username in order to continue.
   - Validation is used to ensure the username is not blank and does not exceed 12 characters in length.